keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 ```

-In the Kubernetes cluster, this command creates the **keptn**, **keptn-datastore**, and **istio-system** namespace.
-While istio-system contains all Istio related resources, keptn and keptn-datastore contain the complete infrastructure to run Keptn.
+In the Kubernetes cluster, this command creates the **keptn** and the **keptn-datastore** namespace containing all Keptn core components.
+This installation will allow you to use Keptn for the [Keptn Quality Gates](../../quality_gates/) and [Automated Operations](../../automated_operations/) use cases.

     <details><summary>The *keptn* and *keptn-datastore* namespace contain:</summary>
         <ul>
         <li>mongoDb database for the Keptn's log</li>